apache/pekko/docs/src/main/paradox/general/message-delivery-reliability.md

 @@@ note

-It is important to note that Akka’s guarantee applies to the order in which messages are enqueued into the recipient’s mailbox.
+It is important to note that Pekko’s guarantee applies to the order in which messages are enqueued into the recipient’s mailbox.
 If the mailbox implementation does not respect FIFO order (e.g. a `PriorityMailbox`), then the order of processing by the actor can deviate from the enqueueing